gpeacock/asset-io/TESTING.md

 # Testing Guide

-This document explains the test fixture system in `jumbf-io` and how to run tests with different configurations.
+This document explains the test fixture system in `asset-io` and how to run tests with different configurations.

 ## Test Fixture System